Postcards from Our Travelers

 Mormons expanding into Arizona settled near water sources, but shortly after they arrived, deaths between the Mormons and Navajo ensued due to raids on livestock and other theft.

-Today, the national monument is home to an orchard, corrals holding livestock and chickens, stone cabins, and a large, fortified ranch-house known as Windsor Castle, named from Anson Winsor, the first ranch manager of the Southern Utah Tithing Office (an office used for earnings collected by a church).
+Today, the national monument is home to an orchard, corrals holding livestock and chickens, stone cabins, and a large, fortified ranch-house known as Windsor Castle, named for Anson Winsor, the first ranch manager of the Southern Utah Tithing Office (an office used for earnings collected by a church).
 In 1923, Pipe Spring was proclaimed a national monument, and soon after, the water disputes ended with an agreement to divide the flow evenly amongst the peoples who relied on it at the time.

 Pipe Spring is now a private ranch surrounded by the Kaibab Indian Reservation and is run jointly by the Tribal and National Park Service.
-A visitor center and museum offer information about the history and culture of Pipe Spring, as well as tours of Windsor Castle.
+A visitor center and museum offer information about the history and culture of Pipe Spring as well as tours of Windsor Castle.
 Finally, there is a stunning one-and-a-half-mile scenic trail, which gives a dramatic view of the Arizona plains.
 This short hike, coupled with the sound of a trickling stream that acts as a desert oasis, is the perfect conclusion to any day trip to Pipe Spring.

 What is your favorite National Monument?
 Are there any that have made your bucket list?
 Share them with us, and don’t forget to Pin!